 ABOUT THE COURSE

-The three-week course covered economic fundamentals and drivers of natural resource degradation, environmental policies and economic incentives, conservation finance and sustainable livelihoods, valuation of ecosystem services, and cost-benefit analysis of projects and policies.
-It also marked the second year of our collaboration with Conservation Finance Alliance to add a greater focus on sustainable financing in the course.
+This course will be course covered economic fundamentals and drivers of natural resource degradation, environmental policies and economic incentives, conservation finance and sustainable livelihoods, valuation of ecosystem services, and cost-benefit analysis of projects and policies.
+It also marked the third year of our collaboration with Conservation Finance Alliance to add a greater focus on sustainable financing in the course.
 These skills are crucial at a time when environmental changes are being driven by a diversity of economic factors, and when conservation leaders are striving to harness opportunities to reward the preservation of ecosystem services.

 VIRTUAL AND ONLINE FORMAT

 This highly interactive course is a dynamic combination of asynchronous lessons, on-demand resources, and virtual discussion sessions with experienced professors and seasoned professionals from around the world.
 You will learn how to use key economic and finance tools to help solve real-world environmental problems all on our easy-to-navigate Numbers for Nature training platform.

 TRANSFORMING YOUR WORK TO CREATE A BIGGER IMPACT

 Our courses are regarded as premier training events in applied economics for environmental professionals.
 Throughout this course, participants learned key economic and finance concepts and tools to apply to their everyday work and help solve real-world environmental problems on the ground.
 Our participants experience a transformational shift in how they view environmental issues, and our course graduates use what they have learned to make a tangible difference in their communities.